BrickMMO/tasks/project-pitch.markdown

 - [Passive Aggressive Password Machine](https://trypap.com/)
 - [Koalas to the Max](https://www.koalastothemax.com/)

-> From time to time I will deconstruct a website, here is a deconstructino of Koalas to the Max:
+> From time to time I will deconstruct a website, here is a deconstruction of Koalas to the Max:
 > https://github.com/codeadamca/deconstruction-koalastothemax

 ## Steps